 Coalition Governments Around The World

-There are several countries in the world whose government is a coalition government or have previously had a coalition government.
-These countries include Latvia, Lebanon, Greece, India, Italy, Japan, Ireland, Israel, Kenya, Thailand, Trinidad and Tobago, and Ukraine.
-The United Kingdom has also operated under coalition government where the Liberal Democrat party and the Conservative party joined hands to form the government.
+There are several countries in the world where a coalition government has ruled in the past or those that currently have a coalition governing.
+Some examples include Latvia, Lebanon, Greece, India, Italy, Japan, Ireland, Israel, Kenya, Thailand, Trinidad and Tobago, and Ukraine.
+The United Kingdom has also operated under coalition government where the Liberal Democrat party and the Conservative party famously joined hands to form the government in 2015.

-The coalition government in the United Kingdom have only been formed due to the existence of a national crisis.
-In the last 120 years, the United Kingdom has had six coalition governments.
+Coalition governments in the United Kingdom have been formed due to a national crisis or a hung parliament, where no one party reaches a majority.
+In the last 120 years, the United Kingdom has seen six coalition governments.
 These six coalition governments have involved two parties; the Conservative party and the Liberal party.
-The most famous coalition government in the United Kingdom was the one that operated from 1931 to 1940.
+The most well-known coalition government in the United Kingdom was the one that operated during World War II from 1931 to 1940.

-The coalition government in Germany has been regular since their political parties always fail to get majority seats in the national elections.
-These political parties in Germany are the Christian Social Union (SCU) in Bavaria, Christian Democratic Union (CDU) of Germany, and the Social Democratic Party (SDP) of Germany.
+Coalition governments in Germany have been a regular occurance since their political parties general fail to reach majority in national elections.
+The major political parties in Germany that have been apart of these coalitions are the Christian Social Union (SCU) in Bavaria, Christian Democratic Union (CDU) of Germany, and the Social Democratic Party (SDP) of Germany.
 For instance, between 1998 and 2005, the Free Democratic Party (FDP) and Social Democratic Party of Germany (SPD) formed a coalition government.
 In Germany the coalition governments have never been formed by more than two parties.

 Advantages of Coalition Governments

 The significant advantage of coalition government is that it provides good governance.
-The government makes the decision that has the interest of the majority.
-The coalition government always debate on policies thoroughly before they implement them.
-Governments that have a single party forming the majority is most likely to implement policies that are not thought widely and therefore might not be in the interest of the majority across the nation.
-An example of such as scenario was the implementation of the poll tax in the United Kingdom.
+The government makes the decision that is reflective of the interests of more than one party, and therefore a larger portion of the electorate.
+Coalition government general debate until a consensus is formed about the direction of certain policies.
+Governments that have a single party forming the majority is more likely to implement policies that may not be wdely accepted and therefore might not be in the interest of the majority across the nation.

 Disadvantages of Coalition Governments

-Ideology is fundamental for any government to navigate through difficult economic and political matters.
-Coalition governments lack philosophies that are unifying therefore not able to have the long-term view.
-The coalition government may end up being unstable since they require reforms at frequent intervals.
-It is therefore quite difficult for such a government to deal with the major reforms that the country needs.
-It also takes quite a long time to form these coalition governments resulting to less for the government that has been formed to perform its required delegations and responsibilities on time.
+Ideology is fundamental for navigating through difficult economic and political matters.
+Coalition governments lack philosophies that are unifying therefore not able to have the long-term solution to political disagreements.
+Coalition governments may end up being unstable since they require reforms at frequent intervals.
+It is therefore quite difficult for such a government to push through with the major reforms.
+Historically, it has also taken coalition governments a long time to form, resulting in a less efficient governance system.

 What is a Coalition Government?